 The Group will apply the new standard from its mandatory effective date of 1 January 2027.
 Retrospective application is required, and so the comparative information for the financial year ending 31 December 2026 will be restated in accordance with HKFRS 18.

-- (b) New standards and interpretations not yet adopted (continued) - (iv) Annual Improvements to HKFRS Accounting Standards Volume 11
+(iv) Annual Improvements to HKFRS Accounting Standards - Volume 11

 The HKICPA issued narrow-scope amendments to HKFRS that include clarifications, simplifications, corrections, and changes intended to improve consistency in: